-Are you up to learning how to study vocabulary using the strategies that experts use to double, even triple, their brain’s capacity to memorize info?
-You may have already seen people who can memorize huge amounts of information, or you’ve heard of polyglots who easily speak 10 languages or more.
-Do you think that you could never be one of those people because you just don’t have a good memory?
-One of the things that often seems the most difficult to learn is vocabulary.
+Do you want to know how to study vocabulary using the strategies that experts use to double, even triple, their brain’s capacity to memorize information?
+You may have already seen people who can memorize HUGE amounts of information, or you’ve heard of polyglots who easily speak more than 10 languages.
+And did you ever feeling like you can never achieve that because you just don’t have a good memory?
+Vocabulary feels like the most difficult part of language learning.
 But with the right strategies, it’s actually the easiest part.

 how-to-learn-vocabulary-quickly-and-effectively-mosalingua

-The Ultimate Guide to Learning (And Remembering!)
-Vocabulary
+The Ultimate Guide on How to Learn Vocabulary Quickly and Effectively

 This article is the culmination of lots of reading and numerous experiments.
 We want to share this info with as many people as possible because our goal is to help everyone learn a language.
-If you try just half of the strategies below, I can guarantee you that you’ll drastically improve your ability to memorize information.
+Even if you only try half of the strategies below, we can guarantee that you’ll drastically improve your ability to memorize information.
 In this article, we’ve summarized many books, articles, and methods to try and make it interesting and helpful.

-If you’d like an even shorter and more interactive version, why not see what Abbe has to say about how to learn vocabulary?
-Check it out:
+If you’d like an even shorter and more interactive version, you can watch this video where our teacher Abbe shares about how to learn vocabulary!

 How Does Memory Work?

 Think about it.
 Our brain is made up of a titanic-sized network of neurons.
-Hundreds of millions of cells!
+That’s hundreds of millions of cells!
 Neurons transmit electric and chemical signals to other neurons.
-Each neuron is capable of connecting to tens of thousands of other neurons.
+And each neuron is capable of connecting to tens of thousands of other neurons.
 Imagine all the possible combinations!
-It’s even more impressive than the most powerful computer and all the devices hooked up to the Internet.
+It’s even more impressive than the most powerful computer and all the devices hooked up to the internet.

-Yep, it can be crazy to think about these numbers, but it’s all going on in our heads – 24/7.
-So if you think that there’s no room left in your brain to learn a language, or that you’re “too old,” think again.
-Go tell that to the polyglot who speaks 10 languages and is working on new ones every day! 🙂
+Yep, it can be crazy to think about these numbers, but it’s all going on in our heads 24/7.
+So if you think that there’s no room left in your brain to learn a language, or that you’re “too old,” think again!
+Go tell that to all the adult polyglot who are still learning new languages every day! 🙂

 An important concept to consider is that neurons never stop connecting and disconnecting from one another.
 That’s how our brain and memory work.
-These connections between neurons can be more or less strong, and there can be more or less of them.
+They’re constantly adapting and learning to what goes on around us.
+But those connections between neurons can vary in strength.

 Start learning a new language today